zhiming-xu/p1-kernel/docs/exp3/rpi-os.md

 Back to `kernel_entry`.
 This is the first thing to do in handling an exception: saving the processor state, notably registers x0 - x30, to the stack.
 To do so, it first subtracts from `sp` the size of total stored registers (#S_FRAME_SIZE) and then fills the stack space.

 According to `kernel_entry`, there is `kernel_exit` to be called as the last thing of an exception handler. `kernel_exit` restores the CPU state by copying back the values of x0 - x30.
 The order exactly mirrors that of `kernel_entry` otherwise we will see wrong register values.
-Finally `kernel_exit` executes `eret`, which returns to the normal execution.
+Finally `kernel_exit` executes `eret`, which returns to the interrupted execution (still at EL1).

 The following figure shows how the kernel memory look like before & after handling an interrupt.